jesyspa/sorted/README.md

 Sorted:  An investigation into some CS basics on sorting
 =========================================================

-See the [Untitled Tech Blog](http://cdmnky.blogspot.com) for more details.
+See [Untitled Tech Blog](http://cdmnky.blogspot.com) for more details.